 [Regulation 70 inserted in Gazette 28 Jun 2004 p.
 2435-6; amended in Gazette 1 May 2007 p.
 1896-7.]

-71. Rectification notice, issue of etc.
+71. Rectification notices

-(1) If a plumbing compliance officer is satisfied that plumbing work was not carried out in accordance with the plumbing standards that applied at the time the work was carried out, the officer may give a rectification notice.
+(1) A plumbing compliance officer may give a rectification notice in respect of plumbing work if the officer is satisfied that —

+(a) the plumbing work was not carried out in accordance with the plumbing standards that applied to the work at the time it was carried out; or

+(b) the plumbing work —

+(i) did not comply with the deemed-to-satisfy provisions in the Plumbing Code as modified in accordance with regulation 49 at the time the work was carried out; and

+(ii) a notice of intention to include an alternative solution was not given under regulation 45A for the work;

+or

+(c) the plumbing work included the installation of a pipe, fixture or fitting in respect of which regulation 52(1) applied and —

+(i) the installation specifications specified by the manufacturer of the pipe, fixture or fitting were not complied with; or

+(ii) the operating conditions specified by the manufacturer of the pipe, fixture or fitting were exceeded;

+or

+(d) the plumbing work was not carried out in a tradesman like manner.

-(2) A rectification notice may not be given more than 6 years after the work is completed (which, if no previous rectification notice in respect of the work has been given, is to be taken to be the time when the certificate of compliance for the work is given).
+(2) A rectification notice may not be given more than 6 years after the later of the following events —

+(a) the certificate of compliance for the plumbing work is given in accordance with regulation 42(1) or 45B(1);

+(b) a previous rectification notice in respect of the plumbing work is given.

 (3) The rectification notice is to be in the approved form and must specify —

-(a) the plumbing that did not comply with the plumbing standards; and
+(a) the plumbing that is to be rectified; and

+(b) the rectification that is required to be carried out; and

-(b) whether the plumbing must be rectified by a licensed plumbing contractor or permit holder; and
+(c) whether the rectification must be carried out by a licensed plumbing contractor or permit holder; and

-(c) which provisions of the current plumbing standards the plumbing must comply with; and

-(d) the time within which the plumbing must be rectified.
+(d) the time within which the rectification must be carried out.

 (4) The plumbing compliance officer may give the rectification notice to the licensed plumbing contractor or permit holder who —